 The ear has three main parts – the outer ear (the ear canal and ear lobe), the middle ear (behind the eardrum, and linked to the throat via a small tube called the Eustachian tube), and the inner ear (which has the nerves that help to detect sound).

-If your child has otitis externa, she might complain of a painful or itchy ear.
+If your child has an external ear infection, he might complain of a painful or itchy ear.
 Younger children might spend a lot of time scratching their ears.

 - your child complains of an earache

 - your child is generally unwell, has a fever or is vomiting

 - your child keeps getting external ear infections

 - you think your child is having trouble hearing.

 For mild external ear infections, your doctor might prescribe ear drops for your child.
 These usually have a combination of steroids and antibiotics in them.
 Your child should use these for several days before you get his ear checked again.

 For more severe external ear infections, your doctor might insert a small length of gauze, called a wick, into your child’s ear.
 The wick is soaked in a solution of antibiotics and steroids.